shehan/TicTacToe/README.md

 # TicTacToe
-A simple Android TicTacToe native app
+A simple TicTacToe native Android app

-## Screenshots
+### Screenshots
 Following are screenshots of the app:

 <table>